 Throughout our many years in the digital industry, we’ve come to notice familiar patterns when it comes to the thin line between a successful eCommerce project and the ones that fall short of hitting their mark.
-In this article, we will take you through some key considerations you should be aware of when planning your eCommerce project in 2021.
+In this article, we will take you through some key considerations you should be aware of when planning your eCommerce project.

 Don’t shift from your plan.
 If a technology decision causes your team to waver from the project plan at an early stage, then it’s time to take a few steps back and assess what is of KEY importance.

-Remember that the goal of almost all eCommerce deployments is to use the ubiquitous availability of the internet as an easily accessed marketplace to SELL goods or services– whether it is to consumers, businesses, charities or not-for-profit organisations.
+Remember that the goal of almost all eCommerce deployments is to use the ubiquitous availability of the internet as an easily accessed marketplace to SELL goods or services– whether it is to consumers, businesses, charities, or not-for-profit organizations.

 Whether each transaction has an instant monetary value gained, or the goal is to sell recurring subscriptions, the key deliverable is that the project SELLS and generates revenue for the project’s stakeholders as efficiently as possible.